Stop Politicizing Your Form 1023 - Just Tell the Truth

 When nonprofits play politics, the whole sector pays the price.
 Legitimate work gets buried under suspicion.
 Resources get wasted.
 Public trust erodes.
 And the groups doing real, legal, mission-driven work get caught in the mess.

-This isn’t just a legal issue.
-It’s an ethical one.
-You’re either building a real nonprofit – or you’re building a shell.
+This isn't just a legal issue.
+It's an ethical one.
+You're either building a real nonprofit, or you're building a shell.